Stay Fit and Motivated During Winter: Top Workout Tips

 "Proper preparation makes winter workouts exciting."
 Fitness Expert

-1. Start with indoor stretching
+1. Start with indoor stretching.

-2. Begin your workout slowly
+2. Begin your workout slowly.

-3. Based on feeling, adjust your intensity
+3. Based on how you feel, adjust your intensity.

-For those who enjoy winter sports, remember to stay hydrated and fuelled.
+For those who enjoy winter sports, remember to stay hydrated and fueled.
 The cold can hide signs of dehydration, so drink water often.
 You should also eat the right foods before and after your workout.

 Don't go out, but make sure to check the weather and the wind chill.
 They are too cold sometimes to be safe workouts.
 It's important to know when to move inside and keep fit.